ddrazir/alarm4pi/README.md

 ## alarm4pi service install ###
 The install_service.sh script can be executed to create a systemd service that will automatically start alarm4pi on boot.
+Before running the script open it with a text editor and modify the value of the ExecStart parameter to indicate the directory where alarm4pi project is.
 This script can be executed typing:
 ``` sudo ./install_service.sh ```

 ## Log files